jckfa/silly.graphics/README.md

 ### WHAT
 - a public display of a hoarding problem
-- not a brand, just a public journal
+- not a brand, just an open journal
+- heavy swiss interests

 ### WHY
 - sharing is cool
-- using data files with Jekyll makes it super easy to keep everything organized
+- Jekyll data files allow easy organization

 # SUMMARY
 - built with [Jekyll][1]